- Starting school

 Starting school

-Children reach school age in the academic year they become five years old.
+Children reach school age in the academic year they become 5 years old.
 Enfield school admissions can give you information about how to apply for a reception school place.
-For more information, visit school admissions.
+For more information, see school admissions and applications.

 The types of schools you can send your child to include:

-- Community schools - these are managed by the council and not influenced by business or religion.
+- Community schools are managed by the council and not influenced by business or religion.
 They follow the national curriculum.

-- Faith schools - these are associated with a particular religion.
-They follow the national curriculum except for religious studies, where they are free to only teach about their own religion.
+- Faith schools are associated with a particular religion.
+They follow the national curriculum except for religious studies where they can choose what they teach.
 The admissions criteria and staffing policies may be different, but children of any faith can apply and all faith schools are made up of children from all faiths.

-- Free schools - these are new schools set up by parents, teachers, charities or businesses.
-They are funded by the taxpayer and are free to attend.
+- Free schools are new schools set up by parents, teachers, charities or businesses.
 They have the same freedoms as academies and receive their funding directly from the government.

 Transitions and changing schools